-Notes: Depending on the situation, a sanction may be more or less severe.
-Students who violate the alcohol and other drugs policy may be subject to criminal penalties provided by federal, state and local laws.
+Student found in violation of the alcohol and drugs policy through report of a sexual assault, psychological or medical emergency will be handled on a case by case basis.
+In addition to the above institutional sanctions guideline, students who violate the alcohol and other drugs policy may be subject to criminal penalties provided by federal, state, and local laws.